aherbert/gdsc-smlm/docs/model_plugins.rst

      - The fit parameters of the doublet.

-.. index:: doublet filter analysis
+.. index:: !
+Doublet Filter Analysis

 Doublet Filter Analysis
 -----------------------